-Over the last few years, I have been research- ing Sufism in an attempt to develop a neutral understanding of Sufi literature.
-Being a Muslim, I am fully aware of my bias to a par- ticular framework of faith.
-I am still neverthe- less following my research on the history and philosophy of Sufism, and everything that came out it at the hands of writers, research- ers and philosophers.
+Over the last few years, I have been researching Sufism in an attempt to develop a neutral understanding of Sufi literature.
+Being a Muslim, I am fully aware of my bias toward a particular framework of faith.
+I am still nevertheless following my research on the history and philosophy of Sufism and everything that came out of it at the hands of writers, researchers, and philosophers.
 I think it is endless research taking me from one place to another.
 Places that are as similar as drops of water in the sea, but as different as the many paths of Sufi orders.

-Reflections of Sufism are as many as the different orders of Sufi thinkers, philosophers, writers and poets.
-Each has their own way.
+Reflections of Sufism are as many as the different orders of Sufi thinkers, philosophers, writers, and poets.
+Each has its own way.
 This is evident in Sufi literature across history.
-Although there is no such thing like a bottom to the ocean of Sufism, this did not prevent the relentless endeavors across history to develop alternative interpretations of the Holy word.
+Although there is no such thing as a bottom to the ocean of Sufism, this did not prevent the relentless endeavors across history to develop alternative interpretations of the Holy word.
 With the help of their light, I am trying to turn Sufi literature into contemporary conceptual digital sounds and images.

 Photo by: Eunice Maurice / Berliner Künstlerprogramm

-In this plethora of tales, narratives, sacred manifestations, secret rites and practices, some permitted, some other forbidden, I was unable to figure out my way.
-Yet every time I thought I was drowning I am met with a help- ing hand.
+In this plethora of tales, narratives, sacred manifestations, secret rites, and practices, some permitted, some others forbidden, I was unable to figure out my way.
+Yet every time I thought I was drowning I am met with a helping hand.